BY Oriana Asano

 on Apr 06, 2014

 There are currently an estimated 27 million people who have been trafficked into sexual and manual labor.
 Only 1-2% of these victims are ever rescued.
 These facts are pulled straight from the A21 Campaign, which is an organization that seeks to end human trafficking and slavery.
 As large as that number is, statistics are impersonal and often numbing.
-We connect and sympathize with individual stories that we can match to a face, and that’s what the A21 ...
+We connect and sympathize with individual stories that we can match to a face, and that’s what the A21 Campaign does.
 Read More

 on Aug 16, 2012

 The first time Jessica Hendricks visited Cambodia, she couldn’t shake the horrific sight of young girls being rounded up outside of bars and sold into sexual slavery.
 Then 20 years old, she was serving as an English instructor in Thailand.

 on Aug 01, 2012

 Stephanie Pollaro is a woman on a mission.
 Soon after earning her master's degree from California State University Long Beach, she sold her possessions, gave up a comfortable life in the United States, and boarded an airplane to Mumbai to rescue trafficked girls.

 In 2007, the former California girl founded the non-profit organization International Sanctuary with friend and fellow do-gooder Wendy Hicks.
 Today, iSanctuary works to reintegrate young trafficking survivors in India and the US into society.
 Read More